gitkraken/vscode-gitlens/README.md

 - **Manage commits effortlessly** using the Commit Graph, where you can execute advanced actions like rebase, merge, and more.
 With powerful search and filtering, quickly locate commits, branches, or files.
 - **Enhance collaboration** by integrating with platforms like GitHub, GitLab, and Bitbucket, reducing context switching.
 View and manage PRs directly in VS Code through Launchpad.

 You can try GitLens Pro for free.
 When you're ready to upgrade, a GitKraken [paid plan](https://www.gitkraken.com/gitlens/pricing) is required for privately-hosted repos.
-All features remain free for public repos, but for private repos:

-- Features marked with `Pro` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing).
-- Features labeled `Preview` require a GitKraken account, with access based on your [plan](https://www.gitkraken.com/gitlens/pricing) (e.g., Free, Pro, etc.).
+Some Pro features are available for free on public repos. `Preview` features may require a GitKraken account and could become Pro features in the future.

 [Features](#discover-powerful-features 'Jump to Discover Powerful Features')